A large bike box containing the 72-pound Himiway all terrain electric cruiser bike showed up…

 But eventually I gave up on the path and moved to the road in the hopes of making speedier progress.
 I did but I still had doubts about making it to the far end and back in my allotted time.

 I’m so glad I did what I did.
-The hills were really big coming out of Big Salmon River but the views were the best of the entire Fundy Trail Parkway.
+The hills were really big coming out of Big Salmon River but the views were the best of the entire parkway.

-If you make it as far as Saint John or Moncton then I highly recommend getting a taste of the Bay of Fundy Coast by driving or biking the Fundy Trail Parkway.
+If you make it as far as Saint John or Moncton then I highly recommend getting a taste of the Bay of Fundy Coast by driving or biking the parkway.
 Go on a sunny day if at all possible when the views will be at their best.

 Click on the photo to bookmark to your Pinterest boards.